dfsnow/opentimes/site/content/about.md

 Currently, driving, walking, and biking are included.
-I plan to add transit once [Valhalla](https://github.com/valhalla/valhalla) (an alternative to the main OSRM routing engine OpenTimes uses) adds multi-modal costing to their matrix API.
+I plan to add transit once [Valhalla](https://github.com/valhalla/valhalla) (an alternative to the main OSRM routing engine OpenTimes uses) adds multi-modal costing to their Matrix API.

 #### Are the travel times accurate?